telerik/maui-docs/knowledge-base/maskedentry-cursor-position-at-beginning.md

 ## Description

-This article shows how to set `CursorPosition` property to the MaskedEntry control when the control receives Focus.
+This article shows how to set the `CursorPosition` property of the MaskedEntry control when the control receives Focus.

 ## Solution